dyno-might/dyno-might.github.io/_posts/2021-06-17-split-brain.md

 ---
 layout: post
-title: "A review of early split-brain experiments"
+title: A review of early split-brain experiments
 image: /img/split-brain/cat.jpg
-tags: science
+tags: science data conspiracy
 hero_light: false
 dark_title: false
-background_color: black
+background_color: rgb(199, 198, 229)
-description: "What happens if you cut your brain in half?"
+description: What happens if you cut your brain in half?
 permalink: /split-brain/
-background_color: rgb(199, 198, 229)
-category: "obsessive investigation"
+category: obsessive investigation
 ---

 What happens if you cut your cortex in half?
 When this was first tried on animals, the answer seemed to be *not much*.
 But starting in the late 1950s, a series of experiments found that very weird things happen under careful testing.
 These experiments are fascinating for their implications into the mind, consciousness, and selfhood.